mlchandler/ogdp_additional_analyses/README.md

-Additional scripts and data used for some of the analyses in: Chandler M, Meek MH, Belote RT. (in prep).
+Additional scripts and data used in: Chandler M, Belote RT, Meek MH. (in prep).
 Modeling oil and gas development potential to identify conservation risks and opportunities in the western United States.